fulcrumgenomics/read-structure/README.md

 Each read structure is made up of one or more read segments which are in turn a segment type.

-For mor details see [here](https://github.com/fulcrumgenomics/fgbio/wiki/Read-Structures)
+For more details see [here](https://github.com/fulcrumgenomics/fgbio/wiki/Read-Structures)

 ## Documentation and Examples